top of page

 Tendinitis: Tendinitis is the inflammation of tendons, the thick cords that attach muscles to bones.
 When tendons around the knee become inflamed, it can cause pain, particularly during movement.
 Patellar tendinitis, commonly known as "jumper's knee," is a prevalent form of tendonitis in the knee.

 Muscle Imbalances: Weak or imbalanced leg muscles can contribute to knee pain.
-Muscles surrounding the knee joint help stabilize and support it during movement.
-When there's an imbalance or weakness in these muscles, it can put additional stress on the knee joint, leading to discomfort and a higher risk of injury.
+The muscles surrounding the knee joint help stabilize and support it during movement.

 Recumbent biking is a form of exercise that involves sitting in a reclined position with your legs extended in front of you while pedalling.
 It is an excellent choice for individuals with knee pain for several reasons: